Young happy couple standing outside new home

 • Obtaining a decision in principle

-• Finding a mortgage deal
+• Finding the right mortgage deal

 • Finalising your mortgage application